MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 >[!NOTE]
 >These components will not work in GCC High and DoD as posting adaptive cards to Teams is not supported in those regions.

-[Watch a walk-through](https://www.youtube.com/watch?v=0zptiBppTNo&list=PLi9EhCY4z99W5kzaPK1np6sv6AzMQDsXG) of how the clean-up for orphaned objects process works.
+[Watch a walk-through](https://www.youtube.com/watch?v=0zptiBppTNo&list=PLi9EhCY4z99W5kzaPK1np6sv6AzMQDsXG) of how the cleanup for orphaned objects process works.

 ### Flows